Personal Injury FAQ Answered by Board Certified Houston Personal Injury Attorney

 Trauma to the head, neck and spine, can result in severe pain in those areas that radiates to arms and legs.
 However, many collisions cause soft tissue injuries to upper and lower extremities, separate from those to the head, neck, or spine.
 Strains to arms or shoulders can occur when trying to steer away from impact resulting in rotator cuff tears or nerve impingement.
 In such cases, your medical provider will perform tests beyond MRI to your neck or back, such as arthroscopic exploration of the affected area, to further evaluate the extent of your injuries.

 Whatever the extent of your injuries, the insurance adjuster will try to minimize your suffering by suggesting your pain is not real because it can’t be seen.
 Call Michael P. Fleming to discuss your options 713-221-6800.
-Located in downtown Houston Texas the lawyers at Michael P. Fleming & Associates, P.C. know how to handle these situations and will fight for the compensation you deserve.
+The lawyers at Michael P. Fleming & Associates, P.C. know how to handle these situations and will fight for the compensation you deserve.

 Hurt But Don’t Want to See Doctor